iDevBrandon/Practical-React/welp/README.md

 ## 09 | create search results component & add react-router

 i still use react-router-dom v5 as i'm still not that familiar with v6.

 ## 10 | create Yelp's navigation bar

 simple design of nav bar

+## 11 | finish Yelp's navigation bar

+we use a props to pass "small" props so we decide which one should be medium size or not applied.